OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/multiaccountlinking/README.txt

 -------------------------------

 For this sample, to set up links for multiple accounts on OpenIDM, you need to set up roles.
-To do so, set up roles for `Agent` and `Customer`.
+To do so, set up roles for `Agent` and `Insured`.
 To create these roles in the Admin UI, navigate to `https://localhost:8443/admin` and click Manage > Role > New Role.

-Alternatively, use the following REST calls to set up the `Agent` and `Customer` roles:
+Alternatively, use the following REST calls to set up the `Agent` and `Insured` roles:

 ++++